-As at August 31, 2025, the Company has a cash balance of \$2,804,864 compared with \$2,030,765 as at August 31, 2024.
-The Company has current assets of \$3,141,202 and current liabilities of \$987,098 for net working capital of \$2,154,104 as at August 31, 2025.
+As at November 30, 2025, the Company had cash balances of \$1,629,333 compared with \$2,804,846 as at August 31, 2025.
+The Company had current assets of \$1,876,295 and current liabilities of \$307,421, for net working capital of \$1,568,874 as at November 30, 2025.

-The Company's current operations do not generate cash flow and its financial success is dependent on management's ability to discover and develop economically viable mineral deposits and to raise money to support the discovery and development of such mineral deposits.
+At present, the Company's operations do not generate cash flow and its financial success is dependent on management's ability to discover and develop economically viable mineral deposits and to raise money to support the discovery and development of such mineral deposits.
 The mineral exploration process can take many years and is subject to factors that are beyond the Company's control.

 In order to finance the Company's exploration programs and to cover administrative and overhead expenses, the Company raises money through equity sales.
-Many factors influence the Company's ability to raise funds, including the state of the equity markets, the climate for mineral exploration investment, the Company's track record, and the experience and caliber of its management.
+Many factors influence the Company's ability to raise funds, including the health of the resource market, the climate for mineral exploration investment, the Company's track record, and the experience and caliber of its management.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activities.
-Management believes it will be able to raise equity capital as required in the long term but recognizes there will be risks involved that may be beyond their control.
+Management believes it will be able to raise equity capital as required in the long term, but recognizes there will be risks involved that may be beyond their control.
 There is no assurance that new funding will be available at the times required or desired by the Company.
 See "Risk Factors".
-Currently, the Company holds exploration projects, and it is anticipated that additional equity financing will be available going forward.
-Equity markets do fluctuate, which could affect timing of future financings.
+Currently, the Company holds exploration projects and it is anticipated that additional equity financing will be available going forward.
+Equity markets do fluctuate which could affect timing of future financings.
 The Company continues to source other avenues of financing, including strategic partnerships in relation to its non-material properties, which may reduce the Company's reliance on equity financing.